Information Technology-Cyber Security, AAS

-- EC-Council: Certified Ethical Hacker, Computer Hacking Forensic Investigator
+- Certified Ethical Hacker, Computer Hacking Forensic Investigator

 The Associate of Applied Science degree is awarded for the completion of this program.

 Students earning an IT Cyber Security degree from NCSC are prepared to:

 - Use ethical hacking to perform penetration testing, and perform digital forensics to collect information about cyber incidents.

 - Compare and contrast common network security components and devices and their use throughout the IT infrastructure.

 - Implement and administer SMB network security: identify and remediate threats and secure data and network communication.

 - Implement the concepts of confidentiality, availability and integrity in information assurance, including physical, software, devices, policies, and people.